 - Provide assistance when an incident is investigated.

-General guidance for supervising
+General guidance for supervising minors

-Who should be a supervisor?
+Who can serve as a supervisor?

 General supervisory responsibilities